|

 Fleeing the Hold Penalty

-As mentioned earlier, passivity has been suppressed under the current rules.
-Fleeing the hold and avoiding wrestling is however still forbidden by the rules.
+earlier, passivity has been suppressed under the current rules.
+Fleeing the hold and avoiding wrestling is

-One caution against the wrester at fault (0)
+caution against the wrester at fault (0)

-One point to the opponent
+point to the opponent

 Bout Sheet

-The correct procedures for filling out bout sheets are as follows:
+The correct procedures for filling out bout sheets

-Before the match:
+the match:

 Note: Ask the wrestlers to tell you their last names.
-This can help alleviate the possibility of having the wrong wrestlers on the mat.
+This can help alleviate the

 Write the Mat Officials names in the place provided.

-o Sign the bout sheet
+Sign the bout

 During the match:

-o When placing scores on the sheet always use the actual numerical value of the points awarded by the officials.
-Write 1,2,3,5, a 0 for a caution, a P for passivity, and (K) for a clinch.
-Do not use check marks, X’s, slashes, dots.
-Etc.
+by the officials.
+Write 1,2,3,5, a 0 for a caution, a P for passivity, and (K)

-o Indicate the clinch with a “K” in the column of the wrestler who locks first.
+clinch with a “K” in the column of the wrestler who locks first.

-o Tally points and record the winner of each period.
+and record the winner of each period.

 o Record the elapsed time of each period.

-o Cross out the loser of each period.
+Cross out the loser of each period.

-After the match:
+the match:

-o Tally the points for each wrestler and record them in the respective boxes, even if the match ends in a fall.
+points for each wrestler and record them in the respective boxes, even if the

 To win the match by technical superiority and receive 4 classification point (4-0 or 4-1), the winner shall win two periods by either technical superiority, (6- point difference), 2X3 point actions or a 5-point action.